-What Happens If You Lie About Your Age at Hotel Check-In?
+Lying About Your Age at Hotel Check-In: What Happens

 Kevin Wang

-Some under-21 travelers consider misrepresenting their age to clear a 21+ hotel check-in.
-Here's what actually happens when the front desk catches it — refusal of service, forfeit of the room rate, and possibly more — plus the verified-18+ alternative that doesn't require any of it.
+Plenty of under-21 travelers think about fudging their age to clear a 21+ hotel check-in.
+Here is what we've watched front desks actually do when they catch it: refusal of service, forfeit of the room rate, sometimes more.
+And the 18+ alternative that skips the whole risk.

 What the front desk is checking for

-1. Photo ID — issued by a government, with a photo and a DOB.
+- Photo ID.
+Issued by a government, with a photo and a DOB.
 The DOB has to clear the property's published minimum check-in age.

-2. Name match — the name on the ID has to match the name on the reservation.
+- Name match.
+The name on the ID has to match the name on the reservation.

-3. Card name match — the name on the deposit card has to match the name on the ID and the reservation.
+- Card name match.
+The name on the deposit card has to match the name on the ID and the reservation.

 Front-desk staff at chain hotels are trained to spot DOB inconsistencies between the ID and the booking record.
-They're also trained to verify ID validity (the chip in modern licenses, the holographic markers, the DOB consistency with the photo).
+They are also trained to verify ID validity (the chip in modern licenses, the holographic markers, DOB consistency with the photo).
 At a chain property, that verification is part of the check-in script.
 They do this every shift.

 What happens when they catch a fake or false DOB